anagha-microsoft/hdi-spark-dr/README.md

 ## 4. Attach storage accounts for data to each custer

 ### 4.1.
-Create storage account and attach to primary cluster
+Create storage account and attach to primary cluster, test it

 ##### 4.1.1.
 Create storage account
 ![Create sa-1](images/5-create-storage-1.png)